matsim-org/matsim-libs/contribs/simwrapper/README.md

 evaluate and disseminate MATSim runs visually.

 This extension allows you to automatically create SimWrapper dashboards after simulation runs have finished.
-Additionally, to generating dashboard YAML files, it will also take care of executing any necessary post-process step to generate required data files.
+Additionally, to generating dashboard YAML files, it will also take care of executing all necessary post-process steps to generate required data files.

 To use it, include the maven dependency, and install the module: